September 5, 2024

 Before you call anyone, even if you know you’ll likely be speaking with a gatekeeper, make sure you do your research.
 While they might not have the power that decision-makers do, you’re going to have to impress gatekeepers just as much.
 Knowledge of their business is a good place to start.

 In the digital age, it’s a lot easier to get to know someone.
-Dissect the company’s website for their mission, history, current solutions, and a rundown of personnel.
+Dissect the company’s website for its mission, history, current solutions, and a rundown of personnel.
 If you can pick out any potential gatekeepers from their site, that’s definitely a plus.
 Follow all of their social media accounts and see what they’ve been posting lately.
 Social channels are very telling of a company’s current situation, so pick up on those cues.

 For example, if you find out that a prospect’s business just received a substantial amount of funding, they probably have some more money to invest in a new solution (like yours, hint hint).
 Or if you see that the business just underwent an unfortunate round of layoffs, it’s definitely not a good time to try to sell them something.